boontadata/boontadata-streams/doc/branches.md

 This branch always has the latest stable and global version

+## flink3

+fix errors in Flink scenarios
+move from Flink 1.1.3 to Flink 1.2.0

 ## spark3

 Add scenario with Spark Streaming - in Scala, with Spark 1.6 means instead of Spark 2, even if the engine is Spark 2.